We Welcome Active Military, Veterans, and Their Families

 No. You will not receive a W-2 from the VA and benefits paid under any law administered by VA should not be reported as income to the IRS.

-Utica College extends a 10% tuition discount for online students and spouses of Active Duty, Reserve, and Guard service members.
-Read more about benefits for veterans and service member benefits at Utica College.
+Utica University extends a 10% tuition discount for online students and spouses of Active Duty, Reserve, and Guard service members.
+Read more about benefits for veterans and service member benefits at Utica University.

 You don’t need to apply.
 The Yellow Ribbon is part of the Post 9/11 GI Bill® and is automatically applied if your tuition costs exceed the maximum state cap for tuition reimbursement and if you are qualified for the Post 9/11 GI Bill® at the 100% rate.